 Make a detour to Tinerhir

-Clustered around a verdant palmerie in the shadow of the High Atlas, this sun-bleached city is still just a small blip on the tourist radar.
-Explore the crumbling old Jewish Quarter, pick up a bargain in the bustling town souk or escape the heat with a wander through the fragrant oasis that runs for miles through the centre of the city.
+Clustered around a verdant palmerie in the shadow of the High Atlas, this sun-bleached city is still just a small blip on the tourist radar, but offers much to enjoy.
+Explore the crumbling old Jewish Quarter, pick up a bargain in the bustling town souk, or escape the heat with a wander through the fragrant oasis that runs for miles through the centre of the city.

 Go birdwatching in Merja Zerga National Park

 This biological preserve is famous among twitchers for its spectacular array of birdlife.
 Ask a local guide to take you out on the Blue Lagoon – a shallow salt lake that attracts vast flocks of migrant wildfowl, waders and flamingos.
 December and January are the best months for bird watching.

 Be soothed by Jardin Majorelle

 The antithesis of bustling Djemaa el Fna, Jardin Majorelle is an immaculately presented garden created in the 1920s by French artist Jacques Majorelle.
 Purchased and restored to its former glory sixty years later by fashion designer Yves Saint Laurent, today this oasis blossoms with rare botanical specimens: palms, cacti and bamboo, surrounding limpid ornamental pools heavy with water lilies.